 Try It Now

 The easiest way to start listening to articles is to visit sornic.com and paste any article URL.
-It is completely free - 3 articles per day with no signup.
-You can also try the Telegram bot if you prefer staying in your chat app.
+It is completely free with no signup required.
+You can also install the Chrome extension for in-page listening or try the Telegram bot if you prefer staying in your chat app.